 Environmental Sciences Division

-2009: Peter Schweizer.
+2009-2011: Peter Schweizer.
 PhD Ohio University (2008).
 Peter is interested in relationships between watershed landcover, water quality, and fish diversity.
 Peter developed mixed models to forecast how projected increases in biomass fuel production might influence fish biodiversity in the Midwest.
-His first paper, which required advanced statistical methods to represent the distribution of fish richness, is in review in Transactions of the American Fisheries Society.
-Peter is also contributing to research to quantify risk to fishes in marine kinetic turbines with Mark Bevelhimer, Glenn Cada, and Vince Neary.
+His first paper, which required advanced statistical methods to represent the distribution of fish richness and an ecological valuation of richness.
+Peter also published research with Mark Bevelhimer, Glenn Cada, and Vince Neary to quantify risk to fishes in marine kinetic turbines.

 2001: Annett Sullivan, PhD in Geology, U. of Wyoming (1999) and ORNL Wigner Fellow.
 Annett developed a spatial reservoir model linked with CE-QUAL2 output to examine the ability of white sturgeon to avoid and, thus, survive, seasonal water quality deterioration in Brownlee Reservoir, near Boise, Idaho.
 Annett is a hydrologist with the USGS office in Portland, Oregon.
 Annett's homepage